d-g-a/opus-major-fe-challenge/README.md

 ## Deployed on Vercel

-Access the site in this url: https://opus-major-fe-challenge.vercel.app/
+Access the site in this url: https://opus-major-fe-challenge.vercel.app

 ## Things to know

 - Sounds play when you click on the page.

-- As the user creation with the api provided is not much, I used a math.random to generate a random number of users created per minute.
+- As the user creation with the api provided is not very busy, I used a math.random to generate a random number of users created per minute.*

 ## or run locally